ychaouche/roundcube-plugin-smart-autocomplete/README.md

 - check automatic addressbook (autocomplete only works for addresses in address book?)
 - implement minimun search string length?
 - searchstring sanitization before using it in queries
+- define internal behaviour when multiple search string hits for the same contact are present:
+-- delete longer ones as soon as shorter searchstring accepted_count is larger?
+-- ATM they even out eventually.
+But keeping them pollutes database a little.